Spooky21Squid/LeicsHack/index.md

 **Any student from any university** is encouraged to take part, especially 1st years and students that haven't been to a hackathon before.
 It would be nice if the LeicsHack team wasn't the only new face entering the hackathon scene!

+You can sign up to the hack as a lone-wolf, or join us in groups of **up to 4 people.**

 ## LeicsHack is In-person

 LeicsHack will take place in-person, (hopefully) on the University of Leicester's campus.
 Food will be provided throughout the event, as well as areas to sleep after a long day of coding.
 We will have mini-events running too like games (Kanye-zone tournament anyone?), talks from sponsors, and workshops.
 Covid precautions will be in place that everyone will have to follow like wearing masks and social distancing where possible.
-More details will be announced closer to the hack!
+To enter, **Everyone will need proof of vaccination, or proof of a negative lateral flow test taken within 24 hours of the hack.** More details will be announced closer to the hack!

 [faq]: {{ site.baseurl }}{% link faq.md %}